Manage GCP Subnetwork IAM Bindings

 Beyond these examples

-These snippets focus on specific subnetwork IAM features: authoritative role bindings, non-authoritative member grants, and time-based access with IAM Conditions.
+These snippets focus on specific subnetwork IAM features: role-based access control (binding vs member resources) and IAM Conditions for time-based access.
 They’re intentionally minimal rather than full access control policies.

-The examples reference pre-existing infrastructure such as VPC subnetworks (by name, project, and region).
+The examples reference pre-existing infrastructure such as VPC subnetworks (referenced but not created).
 They focus on configuring IAM bindings rather than provisioning the underlying network resources.

 To keep things focused, common IAM patterns are omitted, including: